TorchJD/torchjd/docs/source/examples/iwrm.rst

 This example shows how to use TorchJD to minimize the vector of per-instance losses.
 This learning paradigm, called IWRM, is multi-objective, as opposed to the usual empirical risk minimization (ERM), which seeks to minimize the average loss.
+While a step of ERM may increase the loss of some samples of the batch, a step of IWRM guarantees that no loss from the batch is increased (given a sufficiently small learning rate).

 .. hint::
     A proper definition of IWRM and its empirical results on some deep learning tasks are available in `Jacobian Descent For Multi-Objective Optimization
     <https://arxiv.org/pdf/2406.16232>`_.

+TorchJD offers two methods to perform IWRM.
+The :doc:`autojac <../docs/autojac/index>` engine backpropagates the Jacobian of each sample's loss.
+It uses an :doc:`Aggregator <../docs/aggregation/index>` to combine the rows of this Jacobian to fill the ``.grad`` fields of the model's parameters.
+Because it has to store the full Jacobian in memory, this approach consumes a lot of memory.

+The recommended approach, called the :doc:`autogram <../docs/autogram/index>` engine, works by backpropagating the Gramian of the Jacobian of each sample's loss with respect to the model's parameters.
+This method is more memory-efficient and generally much faster because it avoids storing the full Jacobians.
+A vector of weights is then computed by applying a :doc:`Weighting <../docs/aggregation/index>` to the obtained Gramian, and a normal step of gradient descent is then done on the weighted sum of the losses.

+Both approaches (autojac and autogram) are mathematically equivalent, and should thus give the same results up to small numerical differences.
+Even though the autogram engine is generally much faster than the autojac engine, there are some layers that are incompatible with it.
+These limitations are documented :doc:`here <../docs/autogram/augment_model_for_iwrm>`.

 For the sake of the example, we generate a fake dataset consisting of 8 batches of 16 random input vectors of dimension 10, and their corresponding scalar labels.
 We train a very simple regression model to retrieve the label from the corresponding input.
-To minimize the average loss, we use stochastic gradient descent (SGD), where each gradient is computed from the average loss over a batch of data.
-When minimizing per-instance losses, we use stochastic sub-Jacobian descent, where each Jacobian matrix consists of one gradient per loss.
-In this example, we use :doc:`UPGrad
-<../docs/aggregation/upgrad>` to aggregate these matrices.
+To minimize the average loss (ERM), we use stochastic gradient descent (SGD), where each gradient is computed from the average loss over a batch of data.
+When minimizing per-instance losses (IWRM), we use either autojac, with :doc:`UPGrad <../docs/aggregation/upgrad>` to aggregate the Jacobian, or autogram, with :doc:`UPGradWeighting <../docs/aggregation/upgrad>` to extract weights from the Gramian.

-TorchJD offers two methods for performing IWRM.
-The recommended approach, known as the autogram engine, works by backpropagating the Gramian of the Jacobian of each sample's loss with respect to the model's parameters.
-This method is more memory-efficient and generally faster because it avoids storing the full Jacobians.
-The resulting Gramian is then used with a specified weighting method for gradient descent.
-For more details on this approach, refer to the :doc:`augment_model <../docs/autogram/augment_model_for_iwrm>` documentation.

-The alternative method, the autojac engine, backpropagates the Jacobian of each sample's loss.
-This process can be less efficient because the intermediate Jacobians at activation layers are typically block diagonal and could be compressed, but the autojac engine doesn't perform this optimization.
-As a result, it consumes more memory and can lead to a higher computational cost per iteration.

-As shown in the code below, any standard PyTorch code can be easily adapted to either of these approaches.

 .. tab-set::
     .. tab-item:: autograd (baseline)